ibliskavka/bliskavka-com/source/_posts/speed-up-cdk-pipelines.md

 - Deployment time for the ~50 asset project was reduced by 20 minutes.
 - On another project, the self-mutate step was reduced from ~60 to 6 minutes!

-Your mileage may very, buts its a very simple change that you can validate quickly.
+Your mileage may vary, but it's a very simple change that you can validate quickly.
 Good Luck!